 Statuses provide a real-time visual indication about the current health of workloads by displaying color-coded health status cards on dashboards.
 The health of the workload is based on the tests that robots perform on that workload.
 Status notifications are tied to statuses and are triggered when a potentially negative service-affecting change to a health status is detected.

-The Statuses & Notifications page lists the workloads that VDX Monitoring monitors and allows you to configure the following options:
+The Statuses & Notifications page lists the available statuses and allows you to perform the following actions: